Father’s Day Party Celebration Ideas to Make Dad Feel Special

 For lunch, a backyard BBQ is always a hit.
 Set up a burger bar with all the fixings, or sliders, tacos.
 You can also make his grilled favorites like steak or ribs.
 Add classic sides like coleslaw, corn on the cob, and baked beans to round out the meal.

 Don’t forget drinks and desserts.
-Get cold beer, iced tea, or set up a mocktail bar to enjoy throughout the day.
+Get his favorite juice to enjoy throughout the day.
 You can also set up a dessert corner if the father has a sweet tooth.
 Beautifully arrange his favorite sweet treats like brownies, cupcakes, or a DIY sundae bar for a fun ending.

 You can also make a snack charcuterie board with cheese, dips, meat, and nuts for a healthy snack that can be enjoyed throughout the day.